whoisjustinngo/tp/docs/DeveloperGuide.md

 #### Implementation
 The `ModelManager` will create a new `ClientAnalytics` object and pass in the `AddressBook` in the `ModelManager` as an argument.
-The `ClientAnalytics` object will then attach a listener to the `UniquePersonList` that corresponds to the list of all entries in the contacts book.
-The `ClientAnalytics` object has an internal `TrackedValueList` which is essentially a wrapper class for the `ObservableList<Integer>` that contains the counts of each status.
+The `ClientAnalytics` object will then attach a listener to the `UniquePersonList` (which it will access via the `AddressBook` that was passed in) that corresponds to the list of all entries in the contacts book.
+The `ClientAnalytics` object has an internal `TrackedValueList` which is essentially a wrapper class for the `ObservableList<Integer>` that contains the counts of each `Status`.

-Subsequently, on the front-end an `AnalyticsPanel` is created which is essentially just a simple table with the various `Status` as the headings and the counts of the number `Person`s that have the corresponding `Status`.
+Subsequently, on the front-end an `AnalyticsPanel` is created which essentially just depicts (on the front end side) a simple table with the various `Status` as the headings and the counts of the number `Person`s that have the corresponding `Status`.
 The `AnalyticsPanel` calls the `getValues()` method of the
 `AddressBook`'s `ClientAnalytics` to obtain the internal `ObservableList<Integer>` that tracks the counts of each status.
-The `AnalyticsPanel` then attaches a listener to this `ObservableList<Integer>`
+The `AnalyticsPanel` then attaches a listener to this `ObservableList<Integer>`.

 Upon any change to the list of `Person`s (new person added, existing person edited, existing person deleted), the `ClientAnalytics#updateAnalytics()` method will be automatically called (because of the listener).
 The update essentially involves parsing the entire list of contacts again and